swaker854/InetSoftWork/How to do Date Comparisons.md

 The example is performed using the dashboard linked [here](https://www.inetsoft.com/public/app/viewer/view/global/Dashboards/Date%20Comparison)

 Make sure you are on the 'Standard Periods' tab.
-Enter '2' in 'Previous' and select 'Years' in the dropdown menu.
-Unheck box for 'Today' enter the range end date for your data.
+In the first two dropdown menus, the type of period compared and the number of periods comaried are selected.
+For this example, enter '2' In 'Previous', and select 'Years' in the dropdown menu.
+Unheck box for 'Today' since the dataset does not cover today's date.
+Instead, enter the range end date for the data.
 In this example, the range end date is 2022-5-28 .
-Uncheck the box for 'Include Year For End Date' and'From Beginning of Each Year To...'
+Check the box for 'Include Year For End Date'.
+Uncheck'From Beginning of Each Year To...' since we want to compare the full previous year.

 ![](screenshots/compare-two-previous-years.PNG)

 <br/>

+The next dropdowns cover which periods are being compared and in what units of time.
 Select 'Same Week' under 'Compare Data of',  'Year' in 'For Each', and 'Week' under 'Granularity'.
 Check box for 'Use Range End Date'.
 Click 'Ok'.

 ![](screenshots/compare-same-week.PNG)
 <br/>